ecarinagr5/project_mac_orders/README.md

 │ └─── cart - Cart view with all producs
 │ └─── confirmation - Confirmation once the payment is acepted View │ └─── details/[slug]  - Product Details View (Dynamic Route)
+│ └─── auth/signin - Signin you can use any user, it's a demo
 │ └─── page.tsx  - Home View
 ├── components
 │ └── BackButton.tsx